Ijeoma Uchegbu: Public engagement and equality and diversity

-Uchegbu is involved in public engagement and science communication and featured on BBC Woman's Hour discussing her research into how nano particles can be used to help deliver drugs to the body, BBC Radio 4's The Life Scientific and taken part in Soapbox Science, an international science outreach programme promoting women scientists and the work they do to members of the public.
+Uchegbu is involved in public engagement and science communication and featured on BBC Woman's Hour discussing her research into how nanoparticles can be used to help deliver drugs to the body, BBC Radio 4's The Life Scientific and has taken part in Soapbox Science, an international science outreach programme promoting women scientists and the work they do to members of the public.
+In April 2026, Uchegbu featured on the BBC Radio 3 programme, Private Passions, talking about her life, research and career.

 Uchegbu is also involved in equality and diversity activities and programmes, acting as the UCL Provost's Envoy for Race Equality and featuring as the only Black British Role Model for the Women's Engineering Society.
 She also serves on the University College London Race Equality Charter self-assessment team.
 She is part of the Black Female Professors Forum, representing one of the 55 female professors of colour and one of the 25 Black female professors in the UK in 2017.